AttackOnTeufort/AOT-DLC/README.md

 4. You will see 3 tabs (GitHub.com, GitHub Enterprise Server and URL).
 Click on `URL`.
 5. Enter `AttackOnTeufort/AOT-DLC` under the first "Repository URL or GitHub username and repository" entry.
 6. Find your tf/custom folder location and place it in the second entry below.
 For example, the standard Team Fortress 2 installation on a 64 bit OS under the C drive looks like this: `C:\Program Files (x86)\Steam\steamapps\common\Team Fortress 2\tf\custom`
+7. Make sure the entry ends with a new folder name such as `AOT DLC`.
+For example, `C:\Program Files (x86)\Steam\steamapps\common\Team Fortress 2\tf\custom\AOT DLC` so that it will install into a new folder within tf/custom.
+Mods will not work when they are solely placed into the tf/custom folder!
-7. Click on `Clone` and the content will start downloading.
+8. Click on `Clone` and the content will start downloading.

 #### Manual via GitHub #2
 1. Click [here](https://github.com/AttackOnTeufort/AOT-DLC/archive/master.zip) to download the whole pack from this repository.